elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

 	"\\local\Physical Cpu(2)\% Processor Time"

 That is perfect, the columns are now separated by new lines.
-Now the name of the NFS datastore was &#8220;NFS_Datastore&#8221;.
-So searching for that in the &#8216;headers&#8217; file, I saw the following:
+Now the name of the NFS datastore was "NFS_Datastore".
+So searching for that in the 'headers' file, I saw the following:

 	$ grep NFS_Datastore headers